patchlevel/event-sourcing/docs/normalizer.md

 You can let the hydrator guess the normalizer from the type hint.
 :::

-Optional you can also define the type of the id.
+Optionally you can also define the type of the id.

 ```php
 use Patchlevel\EventSourcing\Aggregate\Uuid;